atar-axis/xpadneo/docs/README.md

 As of SDL 2.0.12, SDL introduced a new HIDAPI which can read HID devices in raw mode, bypassing the drivers.
 Due to the way SDL works, and because xpadneo exposes hidraw devices as user-readable, SDL may see wrong button mappings because it may make wrong assumptions about the protocol mode of Xbox and compatible controllers.
-If you see wrong button mappings / missing buttons in SDL applications, you may need to turn off this behavior by setting an environment variable in your profile: `SDL_JOYSTICK_HIDAPI=0`
+If you see wrong button mappings / missing buttons in SDL applications, or rumble does not work, you may need to turn off this behavior by setting an environment variable in your profile: `SDL_JOYSTICK_HIDAPI=0`

+Observed problems:

+* Wrong mappings when using newer SDL2 versions, should be fixed by latest xpadneo
+* Rumble doesn't work at all, needs to be fixed by SDL2

 ## Advantages of this driver